csawatzky/pyladies-cmd-pyintro/python_tutorial/0002_debugging_datetime_classes_strings.md

 **Exercise:** try these commands, as they promptly crash the program.

-This investigating technique is effective when program doesn't crash and you're just looking for the code looking where things might have gone wrong, in this case, we can use post-mortem debugger, where you don't need to modify any source code as the debugger gets loaded after program crashes
+This investigating technique is effective when program doesn't crash and you're just  looking where things might have gone wrong, in this case, we can use post-mortem debugger, where you don't need to modify any source code as the debugger gets loaded after program crashes

 ```